JamesParrott/sDNA_GH/README.md

 11. Ensure the main category is sDNA_GH or sDNA.
 Look up the sub category in the setup.py meta option categories.
 Description text can be used from the tool's description in this readme file itself (above).
 12. From `%appdata%\Grasshopper\UserObjects` or the Grasshopper User objects folder, copy (or move) all the .ghuser files just created into `\sDNA_GH` in the main repo, next to config.toml
+13. For non-Github users, a good quality pdf of this file (`README.md`) can be created in VS Code with this extension: (Print, PD Consulting  VS Marketplace Link)[ https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print].
+This will render the markdown file in your web browser.
+Print it to a pdf with the name `README.pdf` in the same directory.
-13. Run create_release_sDNA_GH_zip.bat to create the zip file for release.
+14. Run `create_release_sDNA_GH_zip.bat` to create the zip file for release.
-14. Note:  The components are only GhPython launchers with different names, so steps 1 - 12 above (in particular, the most laborious step, number 10.) only need to be repeated if the code in `\sDNA_GH\sDNA_GH\sDNA_GH_launcher.py` has been changed, or if new components need to be built e.g. for new tools .
+15. Note:  The components are only GhPython launchers with different names, so steps 1 - 12 above (in particular, the most laborious step, number 10.) only need to be repeated if the code in `\sDNA_GH\sDNA_GH\sDNA_GH_launcher.py` has been changed, or if new components need to be built e.g. for new tools .
 As much code as possible has been shifted into the python package and the other sDNA_GH Python package files.
 If no changes to the launcher code have been made and no new components/tools are required, a new release can simply reuse the .ghuser files from an old release, and the new release's zip files can be created simply by re running `create_release_sDNA_GH_zip.bat`

 ### Misc